Mt Pirongia Mountain Bike Trails

 from

 The Waikato offers a mixture of picturesque coastlines and stunning farmlands.
 Experience the magnificent feeling of flying over some of New Zealand’s best scenery, whether it’s the breathtaking coastlines, including the surf famous black sandy beaches of Raglan, the untouched beauty of the rugged west coast, or flying above the Waikato river trails.
 Take a ride with our experienced helicopter pilot, Sam.
 He has close to 2,500 hours of flying of highly skilful agricultural and commercial operations.
-The HQ Rotor Work base in Kihikihi currently operates an AS350, a stable, high performance helicopter with comfortable seating for 5 passengers ideal for this type of work.
+The HQ Rotor Work base in Kihikihi currently operates an AS350, a stable, high performance helicopter with comfortable seating for 5 passengers.

 All things to do